zuhrisaifudin/gatsby/rfcs/text/0000-head-component.md

 # Detailed design

-In general, this component should work similarly to the [`<SEO>` component from our docs](https://www.gatsbyjs.com/docs/add-seo-component/) and be based on [react-helmet](https://github.com/nfl/react-helmet) (the standard in the React community).
+In general, this component should work similarly to the [`<SEO>` component from our docs](https://www.gatsbyjs.com/docs/add-seo-component/) and be based on [react-helmet](https://github.com/nfl/react-helmet), the standard in the React community.

+Compared to normal react-helmet, this `<Head>` component can leverage the information Gatsby has about a website (specifically, the `siteMetadata` and current path).
+On top of that, basic information, such as the page title, is provided via props (instead of manually via meta tags) allowing us to generate a set of "best practice" meta tags that work well across search and social media automatically.

+## API

 Users define the default metadata in the `gatsby-config.js` via the `siteMetadata` field: